Yasmin Ahmad: Tributes

 In 2010, one year after Yasmin's death, Kevin Bathman, a Malaysian visual artist who resides in Sydney, opened a digital art exhibition and film screening, named In Her Own Words: A Celebration of Humanity and Universal Love, as a tribute to Yasmin's life and legacy.
 Using Yasmin's own blog as inspiration, Kevin had blended her own words with striking visual images to create an art series as progressive as Yasmin's own thoughts.
-Bathman was so inspired with Yasmin's outlook on life and her inspirational body of work, that he devoted his expertise to paying tribute to one of Malaysia's visionary figures.
+Bathman was so inspired by Yasmin's outlook on life and her inspirational body of work, that he devoted his expertise to paying tribute to one of Malaysia's visionary figures.
 The exhibition was launched in Kuala Lumpur Performing Arts Centre from 5 to 18 July 2010.
 The exhibition later held further tours in other places on the same year, such as The Arts House, Singapore from 27 to 31 August, and Australian Centre for the Moving Image (ACMI) in Melbourne from 2 to 6 October.

 CausewayEXchange (CEX), an inter-Asia art exchange programme has also worked closely with Yasmin's sister Orked Ahmad on their past installations in Singapore.
 In 2010 CEX showcased a Poster Exhibition entitled "in Her Words" by Kevin Bathman as well as a 120-minute screening of a compilation of all advertisements produced by Yasmin Ahmad.
 This was followed by a talk by Orked.
 In 2012, CEX showcased Yasmin's first telemovie and one of her earlier works, Rabun.
 In conjunction with the screening, CEX and Orked Yasmin launched a book entitled "Yasmin, How you know?" in Singapore.
 Both the movie screening and the books were immediately sold out.

 On 7 January 2014, Google paid tribute to Yasmin by publishing a Doodle bearing her image.
 This was the first time a Malaysian figure was honoured on its search engine.

 In October 2014, a commemorative museum, named Yasmin at Kong Heng, opened in Ipoh, Malaysia.
 It features Yasmin's photography, filmography, as well as creations dedicated to her by other artists.
 There are plans to create an augmented reality series for the museum, using the city's landmarks where Yasmin shot her films.